 - Restart Skype.

-Solution 8 – Turn off EVGA Precision
+8. Turn off EVGA Precision

 However, sometimes EVGA Precision can cause A problem caused the program to stop working correctly error while running certain games.

 To fix this, you just need to turn of EVGA Precision and your favorite games should run without any problems.

-Solution 9 – Update DirectX
+9. Update DirectX

 Most games have DirectX setup tool in their installation directory, so make sure that you run DirectX setup from the game’s directory.

-Solution 10 – Disable Origin in-game for Battlefield 4
+10. Disable Origin in-game for Battlefield 4

-- In Origin, right click Battlefield 4 and choose Properties.
+- In Origin, right-click Battlefield 4 and choose Properties.

 - Now check Disable Origin in-game for this game.